Let's talk about sex.

 But how are we to please each other if we don’t know and share what we like?
 If we don’t show them, or – god forbid – tell them?

-But how are we to keep things fun and exciting if we don’t acknowledge and communicate what would help?
+But how are we to keep things fun and exciting if we don’t acknowledge and communicate what would help keep it alive for us?
 Are we missing out on something if we keep this part of us locked away?

 Difference and conflict don’t mean that the relationship is doomed.
-When we work through them, it can mean the opposite.
-If both partners want to explore, to discuss and to resolve issues, we can learn to enjoy our differences all the more, and enjoy our relationships growing stronger as a result.
+When we work through tensions, it can mean the opposite.
+If both partners want to explore, to discuss and to resolve issues, we can learn to enjoy our differences all the more – and enjoy our relationships growing stronger as a result.

 The Circle Line is launching soon!
 Sign up now and we'll be in touch when we're fully working